 We encourage you to download our Tech Service Bulletin 249: Legal Cannabis Growing Operations, which discusses what types of PPE can be used to help protect from some of the most common the hazards.

 Being proactive can help build a culture of safety and help workers be more productive and prevent injury.
-Contact us today to learn how we can help you protect your workers.
+Contact our health and safety specialists today to learn how we can help you protect your workers.

 *Note: Cannabis growing or use may not be legal in your jurisdiction; always follow all applicable laws and regulations.